 - Enclosure during cold weather.

 - Pressure gauges.
-If air pressure fluctuates and compressor keeps running frequently, a sprinkler technician must check the system to determine the reason of air leakage.
+If air pressure fluctuates and the compressor keeps running frequently, a sprinkler technician must check the system to determine the reason for air leakage.

 - Sprinkler room temperature, ensuring that it is higher than 4 Celsius.
 Some systems, especially newer buildings, have supervisory, which results in fire alarm trouble if the room temperature gets close to 4 Celsius.

-Otis Fire Protection technicians will train your staff in performing daily and weekly inspection.
-Contact us now to book for daily/weekly inspection training.
+Otis Fire Protection technicians will train your staff in performing daily and weekly sprinkler inspections.
+Contact us now to book for daily/weekly fire sprinkler inspection training.

 - Visual inspection of control valves.